Today's Articles

 Henderson took the colored streetcar line across the Potomac River to his job with the D.C.
 Public Schools.
 Known as the "Father of Black Basketball," he introduced basketball to Blacks in Washington, D.C., in 1904.
 He was Washington's first Black male physical education teacher (possibly the first in the country).

 From 1926 until his retirement in 1954, Henderson served as health and physical education director for Washington, D.C.'s black schools.
 Henderson taught blacks physical education and organized athletic activities in Washington, D.C., and Fairfax County, Virginia.
 A prolific letter writer to newspapers in the Washington D.C. metropolitan area and Alabama (where he spent many of his last years), Henderson helped organize the Fairfax County branch of the NAACP.
-They twice served as President of the Virginia NAACP in the 1950s.
+They served as President of the Virginia NAACP twice in the 1950s.

 Before retiring from the D.C.
 Schools in 1953, Henderson received an Alumni Achievement Award from Howard University.
-The family also had a summer home at Highland Beach on the Chesapeake Bay.
+The family also had a summer home at Highland Beach in Chesapeake Bay.
 The Hendersons remained married for 63 years until she died in 1976.
 Edwin Bancroft Henderson died on February 3, 1977.

 New Poem Each Day